Kentico/xperience-jira/CONTRIBUTING.md

 To start with coding, fork the repository you want to contribute to, create a new branch, and start coding.
 Once the functionality is [done](#Definition-of-Done), you can submit a [pull request](https://help.github.com/articles/about-pull-requests/).

-To test the new functionality, you need to install `zapier-platform-cli`, create a private integration, and test your code by creating new Zaps with it.
-You can follow Zapier's instructions to [install the CLI](https://platform.zapier.com/cli_tutorials/getting-started#installing-the-cli) and [deploying an app](https://platform.zapier.com/cli_tutorials/getting-started#deploying-an-app).

 ### Definition of Done
 <img align="right" width="100" height="100" src="https://i.imgur.com/g82Ohdv.png">